Forensic Scientist

 Why do you think so many people on this site want people to give them the answer they wanna hear instead of the truth or your (or whomever their asking) opinion?
 I mean they already told them selves so whats the point?

-Asked by Walker asks folks about 5 years ago
+Asked by Walker asks folks over 5 years ago

 I don't get that impression.